robin-debry/InventoryManagement/notes.md

 ## General tips

-split the work among the team assign a team leader.
+Split the work among the team assign a team leader.

 Decide on the functions that the backend implement and how the front end will use them Input ?
 Parameter ?
 Output ?